TrinityChristiana/py-repeat-alphabet/directions/directions.md

 # Repeat the Alphabet

-Created: 04-13-20 | Modified:

-This assignment is an individual exercise: [Directions here]()
----

 In this exercise, given a string, you will repeat the characters vertically depending on its position in the alphabet.